data2intelligence/Tres_main/README.md

 The clinical outcomes are responders or non-responders.
 Thus, we can generate Receiver Operating Characteristic (ROC) curves to compare signatures on predicting therapy response.
 The result for each dataset will contains one boxplot (*.boxplot.pdf) and one ROC curve (*.ROC.pdf).

-**Task 2**: predict cell therapy survival outcome using data from pre-manufacture samples:
+**Task 2**: predict cell therapy survival outcome using data from pre-manufacture samples for CAR T or adoptive cell transfer (ACT):
 This task will analyze cohorts:
 CD19CAR\_Pre-manufacture_Chen2021\_Bcell
 ACT\_Pre-expansion\_Lauss2017\_Melanoma
 The clinical outcomes are survival durations and the sample expression profiles were taken before manufacturing the therapeutic T cells.
 Thus, we can analyze whether correlation with the overall Tres signature can predict the survival outcome through Kaplan-Meier plots and Cox-PH regression.
 The result for each dataset will contains one Kaplan-Meier plot (*.kmplot.pdf) and one barplot (*.bar.pdf) presenting Wald test risk z-scores.

-**Task 3**: differentiate mild versus severe symptoms of COVID19 using diagnosis samples:
-This task will analyze cohorts:
-COVID19 severity\_Diagnosis\_SchulteSchrepping2020\_PBMC
-COVID19 severity\_Diagnosis\_Su2020\_PBMC
-The clinical outcomes are mild or severe patients.
-Thus, we can generate Receiver Operating Characteristic (ROC) curves to compare signatures on differentiate infection outcomes.
-The result for each dataset will contains one boxplot (*.boxplot.pdf) and one ROC curve (*.ROC.pdf).